Everything On This Page is Tentative Until This Message Is Removed.

 Waitlist and Standby Teams

-Once the field cap for each site is reached, which is tentatively 100 from all divisions at each site, you will be put on a waitlist until the field expands or teams drop, or you may play at another site that is not full.
+Once the field cap for each site is reached, which is 100 combined across all divisions at each site, you will be put on a waitlist until the field expands or teams drop, or you may play at another site that is not full.

 You can also become a Standby team, which is a team that fills in for a last-minute drop.
 You may be promoted off the standby list the same day as the tournament, or not at all, so this is recommended as teams of extra players from your school.